guyonmatteau/python-solidity/challenges/evm/README.md

 PUSH1 0x00
 RETURN
 ```
 Push 0 to the stack, then store value `stack[2]` in memory with offset 0.
-This means the first 32 bytes of the memory equal the value that needs to be returned (under the condition that memory is empty before this block).
+This means the first 32 bytes of the memory equal the value that needs to be returned.
 Finally we push 0x20 (32 decimal) to the stack, then offset 0, such that the first 32 bytes from memory with offset 0 are returned.

 ### Condition to check calldata equals 0 or 1
 ```